ViliusKraujutis/AndroidBroadcastsMonitor/README.md

 https://github.com/ViliusKraujutis/AndroidBroadcastsMonitor

 This tool will display and show notification about broadcasts happening in Android System.
-Full list of all captured actions is displayed at the end (it's huge).
+Full list of all captured actions: http://www.andro.lt/2012/12/any-broadcastreceiver-filter-actions.html

 Broadcast's intent action and extras are captured and stored into internal database.